1. About fexofenadine

 If you're taking 30mg fexofenadine tablets, you can take them with or without food.

-If you're taking 120mg and 180mg fexofenadine tablets, take them before a meal.
+If you're taking 120mg or 180mg fexofenadine tablets, take them before a meal.

 Always take your fexofenadine tablets with a drink of water.
 Swallow them whole – do not chew them.